Crop rotation: Weed management

-Preventing soil erosion
+Reducing soil erosion

 Crop rotation can significantly reduce the amount of soil lost from erosion by water.
 In areas that are highly susceptible to erosion, farm management practices such as zero and reduced tillage can be supplemented with specific crop rotation methods to reduce raindrop impact, sediment detachment, sediment transport, surface runoff, and soil loss.

 Protection against soil loss is maximized with rotation methods that leave the greatest mass of crop stubble (plant residue left after harvest) on top of the soil.
 Stubble cover in contact with the soil minimizes erosion from water by reducing overland flow velocity, stream power, and thus the ability of the water to detach and transport sediment.
 Soil erosion and seal prevent the disruption and detachment of soil aggregates that cause macropores to block, infiltration to decline, and runoff to increase.
 This significantly improves the resilience of soils when subjected to periods of erosion and stress.

 When a forage crop breaks down, binding products are formed that act like an adhesive on the soil, which makes particles stick together, and form aggregates.
 The formation of soil aggregates is important for erosion control, as they are better able to resist raindrop impact, and water erosion.
 Soil aggregates also reduce wind erosion, because they are larger particles, and are more resistant to abrasion through tillage practices.

 The effect of crop rotation on erosion control varies by climate.
 In regions under relatively consistent climate conditions, where annual rainfall and temperature levels are assumed, rigid crop rotations can produce sufficient plant growth and soil cover.
 In regions where climate conditions are less predictable, and unexpected periods of rain and drought may occur, a more flexible approach for soil cover by crop rotation is necessary.
 An opportunity cropping system promotes adequate soil cover under these erratic climate conditions.
 In an opportunity cropping system, crops are grown when soil water is adequate and there is a reliable sowing window.
 This form of cropping system is likely to produce better soil cover than a rigid crop rotation because crops are only sown under optimal conditions, whereas rigid systems are not necessarily sown in the best conditions available.

 Crop rotations also affect the timing and length of when a field is subject to fallow.
 This is very important because depending on a particular region's climate, a field could be the most vulnerable to erosion when it is under fallow.
 Efficient fallow management is an essential part of reducing erosion in a crop rotation system.
 Zero tillage is a fundamental management practice that promotes crop stubble retention under longer unplanned fallows when crops cannot be planted.
 Such management practices that succeed in retaining suitable soil cover in areas under fallow will ultimately reduce soil loss.
 In a recent study that lasted a decade, it was found that a common winter cover crop after potato harvest such as fall rye can reduce soil run-off by as much as 43%, and this is typically the most nutritional soil.